-- broad market acceptance and the level of demand for our cloud platform; - our ability to attract new customers, particularly large enterprises; - our ability to retain customers and expand their usage of our platform, particularly our largest customers; - our ability to successfully expand internationally and penetrate key markets; - the effectiveness of our sales and marketing programs; - the length of our sales cycle, including the timing of renewals; - technological changes and the timing and success of new service introductions by us or our competitors or any other change in the competitive landscape of our market; - increases in and timing of operating expenses that we may incur to grow and expand our operations and to remain competitive; - pricing pressure as a result of competition or otherwise; - seasonal buying patterns for IT spending, including the possible slowdown in IT spending due to the recent global economic downturn; - the quality and level of our execution of our business strategy and operating plan; - adverse litigation judgments, settlements or other litigation-related costs; - changes in the legislative or regulatory environment; - the impact and costs related to the acquisition of businesses, talent, technologies or intellectual property rights; and
+- broad market acceptance and the level of demand for our cloud platform; - our ability to attract new customers, particularly large enterprises; - our ability to retain customers and expand their usage of our platform, particularly our largest customers; - our ability to successfully expand internationally and penetrate key markets; - the effectiveness of our sales and marketing programs; - the length of our sales cycle, including the timing of renewals; - technological changes and the timing and success of new service introductions by us or our competitors or any other change in the competitive landscape of our market; - increases in and timing of operating expenses that we may incur to grow and expand our operations and to remain competitive; - pricing pressure as a result of competition or otherwise; - seasonal buying patterns for IT spending, including the possible slowdown in IT spending due to the recent global economic downturn; - the quality and level of our execution of our business strategy and operating plan; - adverse litigation judgments, settlements or other litigation-related costs; - changes in the legislative or regulatory environment; - the impact and costs related to the acquisition of businesses, talent, technologies or intellectual property rights;

-• general economic conditions in either domestic or international markets, including geopolitical uncertainty and instability and global health crises and pandemics, such as COVID-19, and governmental responses thereto.
+- fluctuations in currency exchange rates and changes in the proportion of our revenue and expenses denominated in foreign currencies; - changes in U.S. generally accepted accounting principles; and - general economic conditions in either domestic or international markets, including geopolitical uncertainty and instability and global health crises and pandemics, such as COVID-19, and governmental responses thereto.